 Will this spamtrap be of use to other countries as well?
 In our current spamtrap deployment we’ve only attached .NL domains to our spamtrap.
 By deploying the spamtrap yourself and feeding the right spam-sources you will be able to create your own Intel feed.
 Information and tips&tricks in order to get the right spam feed will be provide in future blog postings and presensations.

-A first version of the spamtrap honeypot has been created half a year ago and is currently analyzing loads of spam.
+A first proof-of-concept of the spamtrap honeypot has been created and is crunching the first spam messages.
 Based on the results a next version is currently being developed.
-Later in 2016 this version will be released under an open-source license.
+In the end we would like to release the source-code under an open-source license.
 Keep an eye on this blog and the HoneyNED website! (https://www.honeyned.nl/)

 Jop (email [email protected])